And since it has no love in it, it doesn’t feel good: a note to employers (and data brokers) in a digital age.

 “Peering In”

-of Artist Peter Diepenbrock’s Public Art Sculpture “Ostara”
+photo of Artist Peter Diepenbrock’s Public Art Sculpture “Ostara”

-2020: an acceleration of digital surveillance
+2020: the acceleration of digital surveillance

-Ever since COVID when millions of people in knowledge professions went home to work, things rapidly changed about how businesses approached costs and human capital.
+Ever since COVID when millions of people in knowledge professions went home to work, things rapidly changed about how businesses approached costs and human capital1.
 And workers staying home may have seemed a great reason to step up technology use and innovation.
 And collectively, industry did just that, but the toll it has taken on the humans who work from home has been immense.
 People who had these types of jobs home lives changed.
 And not always for the better.

-In 2020, people zoomed and reported, shared docs and emails, also did their production work1 from their living quarters.
+In 2020, people zoomed and reported, shared docs and emails, also did their production work2 from their living quarters.
 Around the same time organizations began stepping up apps and garden variety digital surveillance on their employees too.
 They did things like track IP addresses, location data, logins, time on devices, keystrokes on shared platforms, screen shares, and similar.
 “Accountability” it was called.
 It was considered acceptable because don’t business owners want to get maximum value out of every hour they were paying for?
 Wouldn’t that be good for commerce?

 But surveillance is fundamentally based on mistrust, and cost-cutting greed, and that’s where the problems begin.
 People don’t like that.
 People feel that.
 People like to communicate and relate, and the best employees also like to create –a skill that does not flourish under a watchful eye of stats and surveys.